 Whales and Their Ability to Hold Their Breath

-You might already known that whales are not fish, they are mammals.
+You might already know that whales are not fish, they are mammals.

-This means that they breath using their lungs, as they do not have gills to process oxygenated water like other marine animals.
+This means they breathe with their lungs, as they do not have gills to process oxygenated water like other marine animals.

 This is the reason why when they dive, they only stay down for a while before coming back up to the surface again for another breath of air, just like you when you freedive.